exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 early.

 ![](/images/21-lessons/soundness-over-time.png)
-<center>Rising stock-to-flow ratio of bitcoin as compared to gold</center>
+<center v-pre>Rising stock-to-flow ratio of bitcoin as compared to gold</center>

 As bitcoin approaches infinite stock to flow ratio it will be the soundest money in existence.
 Infinite soundness is hard to beat.